megaease/easemesh/docs/multiple-canaries-guide.md

 ## Background

 Canary deployment normally aims to test new features of services with a specific part of the traffic in the production environment.
-And the feature will be evaluated in multi-dimensions such as technical errors, performance or business feedback from users, etc.
+And the feature will be evaluated in multi-dimensions such as online errors, performance or business feedback from users, etc.

 In the concept, the canary sounds simple, but in the real world, we often need to handle more complicated things, for example: